Jaclo Faucets Review & Rating Updated: May 24, 2025

 One example is the CUBIX® single-handled faucet.
 Based on a design from the 1970s, it is very similar to faucets available from a great many other faucet companies.

-Another is the Contempo wall-mounted faucet is a close copy of the wall-mounted faucet introduced by Danish architect and designer Arne Jacobsen in 1968.
+Another is the Contempo wall-mounted faucet is a close copy of the wall-mounted faucet introduced by Danish architect and product designer Arne Jacobsen in 1968.

 Some Jaclo faucets offer as many as seven handle options to expand the range of appearance choices available from a modest number of faucets.